 Do you ever feel like your work schedule is unmanageable?
-Does your boss ask you to fly across the country on a moment’s notice?
 Do you say “yes” to every new project that comes along?
 If this sounds like you, you’re probably feeling overwhelmed and out of control.
 Studies show that job stress is by far the major source of anxiety for American adults and that it has escalated progressively over the past few decades.
 A big reason for this is that technology allows us to lead 24/7 work lives with virtually no boundaries.
+Especially with the current situation.
 According to author and motivational speaker Tony Gaskins, “You teach people how to treat you by what you allow, what you stop and what you reinforce.”
-Here are ten ways to set healthy boundaries at the office so you can work smarter, gain respect and increase your productivity.
+Here are ten ways to set healthy boundaries so you can work smarter, gain respect and increase your productivity.

 1. Seek help

 Setting boundaries at work may be as simple as seeking advice from your manager.
 New York Times bestselling author Ken Blanchard suggests this process:

 - Begin with you and your boss each creating a separate list of the things you believe you are being held accountable for in your job.
 This exercise is eye-opening because there are almost always significant discrepancies between the two lists.

 - Next, prioritize the items you think you should be focusing on.